Florence Crittenton’s work is made possible by the talent, dedication and inspiration of our people.

 Jolene is a Certified trainer with Crisis Prevention Intervention, trained in trauma informed care, and is a Licensed Foster Care provider.

-Micaela is a Lead Teacher at Florence Crittenton Preschool.
+Micaela Wilfong is an Early Childhood Program Supervisor at Florence Crittenton Preschool.
 Micaela graduated from Montana State University-Bozeman in 2014 with a BS in Early Childhood Education.
 Since graduating, Micaela has taught preschool in various programs in Tennessee and Montana.
 She is a strong advocate for family services being a leading part of the preschool program.
 Micaela believes “when you start a child in preschool you don’t just enroll the child, you enroll the family”.
 Micaela is a firm believer that parents are their child’s first educators and that preschool is an extension of family driven learning.
-Having parents be an active part in a child’s education is an important partnership.
+She believes having parents as an active participant and advocate in their child’s education is essential.
 Micaela is excited to be a part of the Florence Crittenton team and to bring her education and experience to the classroom.

 Sarah Corbally, President